ipfs-shipyard/pinning-service-compliance/nft.storage.md

   🟢 Pin exists (success)

-  🟢 Could obtain requestid from new pin (baeaaadbsge2synjqha2tkmrugq) (success)
+  🟢 Could obtain requestid from new pin (baeaaadbwgqwdonjxhaydsmrxgu) (success)

   🟢 Response is ok (success)